 The Becket Athenaeum Has FREE Seeds!

-Our Seed Library is bursting with over 100 different varieties of seeds to grow delicious vegetables and gorgeous flowers!
-Thanks to the generosity of several seed companies and local community members, these seeds are available for FREE to our patrons.
+Our Seed Library is bursting with over 100 different varieties of seeds to grow delicious vegetables and sprouts!
+Thanks to the generosity of donors, these seeds are available for FREE to our patrons.

 Come in to see all of the varieties available, plant them in your garden, and enjoy your harvest.
 If you can, please allow a few of your new plants to produce seeds to donate to the library so that we may offer them to other patrons.